Phauthentic/file-storage/docs/Path-Builders.md

 ## Default Path Builder

-The library comes with a pretty powerful path builder that allows you to build the path you want from a lot of variables that can be put together in a string template for the files path and manipulations of the file.
+The library comes with a pretty powerful path builder that allows you to build the path you want from a lot of variables that can be put together in a string template for the files path and variants of the file.

 ```
 $builder = new PathBuilder([